 Is Total Pro Roofing Insured?

 Yes!
-We carry both General Liability and Workers Compensation policies.
+We are fully insured including General Liability, Commercial Auto, and Workers Compensation policies.
 This is for our protection as well as yours.
 Whether you choose Total Pro Roofing to handle your work or another company, always make sure to see this certificate with the company’s name listed at the top of the page.

 I work during the day.
 Is it possible to do the inspection on the weekends or in the evening?